-The California State Pipe Trades Council opposes SB 209 in its present form, but says it could "support a bill to codify existing law" for review of regulations.
+The California State Pipe Trades Council opposes SB 209, but "could, however, support a bill to codify existing law for judicial review of regulatory actions."
+The staff is working with OAL to achieve this.

 § 1121.150.
 Application of new law